-They must arrive on the piste, to fence their bouts, with two weapons (one as a spare) and two bodywires (one as a spare) which satisfy the regulations and are in perfect working order (cf. t.45, t.114, t.116, t.120).
-Before the start of the pool, the team match or the bouts of direct elimination (individual or team):
+- 3. Under no circumstances should the fencers dress or undress in public except in the case of an accident duly recognised by the doctor on duty or by the representative of the Medical Commission (cf. t.87.8, t.114, t.116, t.120). - 4.
+They must arrive on the piste, to fence their bouts, with two weapons (one as a spare) and two bodywires (one as a spare) which satisfy the regulations and are in perfect working order(cf. t.45.1, t.114, t.116, t.120).

+5. Before the start of the pool, the team match or the bouts of direct elimination (individual or team):

-- When a fencer or complete team do not present themselves to the Referee at his first call, ten minutes before the time indicated to come onto the piste for the start of the pool or team match, or the start of the bouts of direct elimination (cf. Article t.43), the fencer or team concerned will receive a Black Card: - A team is considered complete when at least three fencers are present; - In a team match only those members of the team (the fencers, the team captain and one trainer cf. Article t.92) who are present at the Referee's first call, ten minutes before the time indicated for the start of the match, may take part in the match.
+i) When a fencer or complete team do not present themselves to the Referee at his first call, ten minutes before the time indicated to come onto the piste for the start of the pool or team match, or the start of the bouts of direct elimination (cf. Article t.43.2), the fencer or team concerned will be eliminated.

-In the course of the competition, individual or team, when a fencer does not present himself on the piste, ready to fence, when ordered to do so by the Referee:

-- The fencer or team member not present will be penalised with a Yellow Card: - A second call will be made, one minute after the first call, followed by a Red Card for the fencer or team member not present;

--A third and last call will be made, one minute after the second call, followed by a Black Card (exclusion from the competition) for thefencer not present in an individual competition or for the whole team in a team competition.

-Should a fencer abandon a bout by leaving the piste (cf. t.18/3), he will be penalised as specified in Articles t.114, t.116, t.120.
+- ii) A team is considered complete when at least three fencers are present. - iii) In a team match only those members of the team (the fencers, the team captain and one trainer cf. Article t.92.4) who are present at the Referee's first call, ten minutes before the time indicated for the start of the match, may take part in the match. - 6.
+In the course of the competition, individual or team, when a fencer does not present himself on the piste, ready to fence, when ordered to do so by the Referee: - The fencer or team member not present will be penalised with a Yellow Card; - A second call will be made, one minute after the first call, followed by a Red Card for the fencer or team member not present; - A third and last call will be made, one minute after the second call, followed by elimination from the competition for the fencer not present in an individual competition or for the whole team in a team competition. - 7.
+Should a fencer abandon a bout by leaving the piste (cf. t.18.6), he will be penalised as specified in Articles t.114, t.116, t.120.

-During a team match, should there be a modification in the order of bouts in the match, either intentionally or unintentionally, the team which has made the modification loses the match (cf. t.120, o.44).

-(d) Fencing etiquette
+Fencing etiquette